HarryCaveMan/bert-serving-rust/doc/bert_embedding_service.md

     - **Schema**:
         ```json
         {
-            "id":u32
+            crid":u32
             "sentences":[String]
         }
         ```
     - **Schema Params**:
-        - **id**: Unsigned int.
-Not used at all by service aside from being passed through to the response, purely used (or misused, we don't care) to allow async callers to track
+        - **crid**: (Current Request ID) Unsigned int.
+Not used at all by service aside from being passed through to the response, purely used (or misused, we don't care) to allow async callers to track.
         - **sentences**: A batch of text sequences (sentences) to encode into vectors (max len 512 tokens)
 - **Response**:
     - **Content-type**: `application/json`